ScardyFluff/Funktopia/README.md

 ### Kade Engine
  - [KadeDeveloper](https://twitter.com/KadeDeveloper) - Programmer
  - ...You can find the rest on Kade Engine's Github Page.
-(They are a bunch!)
+(They're a bunch!)

 ### Funktopia
  - [ScardyFluff]() - Programmer/Artist